 Known primarily for its work in conjunction with Lego, the Warner Animation Group has developed a reputation for producing animated movies with strong focuses on referential comedy and has often assembled talented comedic voice casts to pull off its desired unique selling point.

-In this edition of Ranked, we’re looking at the films of Warner Animation Group, one of Disney’s biggest rivals in the animated feature market, and ranking each of the studio’s 6 animated feature releases from worst to best in terms of artistic merit, critical reception and public perception.
+In this edition of Ranked, we at The Film Magazine are looking at the films of Warner Animation Group, one of Disney’s biggest rivals in the animated feature market, and ranking each of the studio’s 10 animated feature releases from worst to best in terms of artistic merit, critical reception and public perception.

 Worldwide Box Office: $123.1million